Parent Relocation in Washington D.C.

 The parent relocation process can quickly become stressful and complicated, especially if you’re on a tight deadline and worrying about finding housing and starting a new job in a different location.

-Having an attorney by your side to guide you through the process will alleviate your fears and give you the space you need to work toward starting your new life.
+Having to attorney Carlos López by your side to guide you through the process will alleviate your fears and give you the space you need to work toward starting your new life.

 At Lopez Law Firm, we have experience helping both custodial and non-custodial parents through relocation proceedings.